mavidser/Java-swing-programs/README.md

-Some basic (really basic) programs I made to pass my exams.
+Some basic Java programs I made as a part of School curriculum.
+Made usign Swing.